-Cambridgeshire County Council and Peterborough City Council have begun to review their joint Minerals and Waste Development Plan.
+Cambridgeshire County Council and Peterborough City Council are in the process of reviewing their joint Minerals and Waste Development Plan.
 The current Core Strategy Development Plan Document (DPD) was adopted in 2011 and the Site Specific Proposals DPD was adopted in 2012.
-These two plans are being reviewed and merged together to form a single joint Minerals and Waste Local Plan (MWLP) covering the two Council areas.
+These two plans are being reviewed and a single joint Minerals and Waste Local Plan (MWLP) covering the two authority areas is being produced.

-The Plan is also accompanied by a Sustainability Appraisal (SA) Scoping Report.
+The Proposed Submission Plan is accompanied by supporting documents including a Sustainability Appraisal (SA) Report.
 This is a mandatory document which incorporates the requirements of the Environmental Assessment of Plans and Programmes Regulations (2004).
-It sets out what the Councils think the main sustainability issues are and puts forward a framework for assessing reasonable alternatives to policies in the developing Plan.
+It sets out what the councils think the main sustainability issues are, and puts forward a framework, including reasonable alternatives and sustainability objectives, by which the draft plan is assessed.